Who is Cassie Ventura in the Sean "Diddy" Combs trial? What to know about key names in the case

 Combs' defense attorneys said in their opening statements that he and Ventura hadn't seen each other since his ex, Kim Porter's, funeral in 2018.

 Ventura is now married and pregnant with her third child.
-Her husband and brother have both been seen in court for support.
+Her husband and brother were both seen in court for support.

 Who are Diddy's other accusers?